OtoStanko/GynCycle_ovulation_prediction/README.md

 # GynCycle_newVersion
-Modified model version of the model from S. FIscher et al. 2021
+Modified model version of the model from S. Fischer et al. 2021